xformerfhs/TUPW/README.md

 # TUPW

-Safely store secrets in config files, environment variables, and files
+Safely store secrets in config files, environment variables, and files (Java version).

+Originally, this repository was located in the "dbsystel" organization.
+With their kind permission, I moved it to my space in August 2023.
+The [original repository](https://github.com/xformerfhs/TUPW) will no longer be maintained.

 ## Introduction